cadia-lvl/samromur-asr/README.md

 Samrómur ASR is a collection of scripts and recipes for the training of an ASR environment using the [Kaldi-ASR](http://kaldi-asr.org/) toolkit.

+[s5_base](/s5_base) is the regular ASR recipe.
+It's meant to be the foundation of our other samromur recipes.

 ## 2. The Dataset

 Samrómur speech corpus is an open (CC-BY 4 licence) and accessible database of voices that everyone is free to use when developing software in Icelandic.